vitaliiU/manual/js.md

 https://learn.javascript.ru/class
 https://learn.javascript.ru/es-class

-class this is syntactic sugar in js, but with important additions, like: UseStrikt, [[IsClassConstructor]]: true, enumerable-false for all methods (metods don't see on for...in) ect. class in js haven't Privat && Protected props
+Class this is syntactic sugar in js, but with important additions, like: UseStrict, [[IsClassConstructor]]: true, enumerable-false for all methods (metods don't see on for...in) ect.
+Class in js haven't Privat && Protected props

 ```jsx
 //class Declaration